Y-Shcheholskyy/graalpy.github.io/docs/examples/Currency_Exchange.md

     ```
     A CSV file is produced, similar to [_currency\_exchange.csv_](assets/currency_exchange.csv).

-    Now continue and create a native executable from this Python application, using [GraalVM ahead-of-time Native Image compilation](https://www.graalvm.org/latest/reference-manual/native-image/).
+    Now continue and create a native executable from this Python application.

 5. Unset your `JAVA_HOME` environment variable.
 (For example, on Linux and macOS, use the command `unset JAVA_HOME`.)